Today (American TV program): Norville to Couric

 By the end of 1990, Today, the longtime dominant program, was officially the second-place morning show behind GMA, and most of the blame was pinned on Norville.
 By the outbreak of the Gulf War in 1991, Norville saw her role as co-host continually minimized.
 Today aired special editions of the program called "America at War", with Gumbel anchoring most of the show alone.
 It was not uncommon for Norville not even to appear until the two-hour show's second half-hour.
 In addition, she was directed not to initiate conversation on the show and only speak when asked a question by Gumbel.
 Norville left the show for parental leave in February 1991.
 It was announced that Katie Couric would substitute co-host during Norville's absence.
 Ratings for the program rose immediately following Norville's departure and Couric's arrival.

-Midway though her maternity leave, Norville was interviewed by People.
-In the story, she avoided conversation about her recent trouble on Today, and instead focused on her newborn baby boy.
+Midway through her maternity leave, Norville was interviewed by People.
+In the story, she avoided conversation about her recent trouble on Today and instead focused on her newborn baby boy.
 She was photographed breastfeeding her son, a seemingly innocuous event, but NBC management was said to be greatly displeased by this, believing the photo to be "in poor taste".
 By April 1991, in light of improved ratings on Today and NBC's displeasure at the People photograph, it was announced that Norville would not return to Today and that Katie Couric had been named the program's co-host.
 Norville, it was disclosed, would continue to be paid in accordance with her contract, although she would no longer appear on any NBC News programs.

+Gumbel to Lauer

+On January 4, 1996, Bryant Gumbel announced that he would depart Today.
+Later that year in December, NBC announced that news anchor Matt Lauer would succeed Gumbel as co-anchor of Today.
+Gumbel departed the Today show on January 3, 1997.
+Guests on Gumbel's final show included appearances by then-First Lady Hillary Clinton, Gumbel's former Today co-anchor Jane Pauley, Maya Angelou, Muhammad Ali and Prince (Note: Prince at the time was known as "the Artist Formerly Known as Prince".) who was dressed up in a similar fashion to Gumbel and performed "Take Me with U" and "Raspberry Beret".
+Lauer took over from Gumbel as co-host on January 6.
+Later in 1997, Gumbel joined CBS News as host of a prime-time newsmagazine called Public Eye with Bryant Gumbel during the 1997-1998 television season.
+He would also compete with Today as co-anchor of The Early Show from 1999 to 2002.